-Now that’s a juicy problem.
-It’s full of energy and possibility.
+Now that’s a juicy problem, full of energy and possibility.
 And to my luck, it’s one I’ve been bored enough to try to solve.

 So, how long does it really take for me to muscle the resistance of my own mind?
 To move through the friction, heat and skin-crawling sensations of hot boredom?

 Twelve minutes to convince myself to sit at my laptop in front of a blank page or a bad draft, fume and just write.

 OK, twelve minutes preceded by months spent negotiating with myself to sit at my laptop and write anything.
 Never mind that I’m online most of the day, every day – trying to make things happen.

 It would be embarrassing, if it weren’t so reassuring.

 No habits, no outcomes, no transformation – not yet.
 Just words on a page, followed by more words on a page, along with occasional cooling off.
 And yes, even painting a few decorative rocks.